Donor Conception Outside the UK

 So, if after weighing up all the options and taking all the factors into consideration, you think that having treatment abroad is the course you will take, do make this a decision that you can feel confident about in years to come.
 There may be very positive reasons to go abroad –you or your partner may have a connection with that country, or you may want a greater range of donors to choose from with more information about them than is available in the UK.
 Get as much information as you can about the clinic and the country as possible.
 Do try to contact other families who have been there –the Network may be able to help with this.
 And do think about how you will tell your child the reasons for your decision, how much you will want them to feel a link with the country, and how you might become comfortable encouraging a connection of this sort.

 Don’t accept that going abroad is the only option because UK clinics have told you about a shortage of donors in the UK.
-Both egg and sperm donors are available in the UK now, but the choice remains yours.
+Both egg and sperm donors are available in the UK now, even if this requires you to travel across the country or wait a little longer, but the choice remains yours.
 Finances are not a trivial part of the decision making process, but they are not the only thing to consider.
 Whatever decision you make, or have made in the past, identify the positive aspects, record the thoughts that went into the decision and how you saw the options available to you at the time.
-This will help you develop a confidence that you made the best choice possible in the circumstances.
+This will help you develop a confidence that you made the best choice possible in the circumstances and later on will inform the story you share.

 For couples or individuals needing donor conception, these are uniquely complex decisions that our friends who have glided into unassisted parenthood cannot begin to comprehend.
 And parental confidence and pride, gained in advance or retrospectively, is the key to children being able to manage the range of feelings they may have about their beginnings.